There are couple of ways of finding if the database was started with spfile or pfile.

 ORA-32001: write to spfile requested but no SPFILE specified at startup

-2 thoughts on “How to tell if the database was started with spfile or pfile?
+2 responses to “How to tell if the database was started with spfile or pfile?”

 its 10g windows database